Forest-Protocols/safe-scan-provider/README.md

 ### 1. Registering in the Network

-Before at all, you need to register yourself as a Protocol Owner and register your Protocol in the Network.
+At first, you need to register yourself as a Protocol Owner and register your Protocol in the Network.

 #### 1.1 Register as a Protocol Owner

 All Actors such as Protocol Owners, Providers and Validators need to register in the Network and pay the registration fee before they can start any type of interactions.

-**TESTNET NOTE**: if you need testnet tokens reach out to the Forest Network team on [Discord](https://discord.gg/8F8V8gEgua).
+**TESTNET NOTE**: if you need testnet tokens reach out to the Forest Network team on [Discord](https://discord.gg/HWm96wKzWV).

-1. Create a JSON detail file in the following schema and save it somewhere:
+1. Create a JSON details file in the following schema and save it somewhere:

 ```json
 {